 - du -sh /nfs/home

-This shows us that the contents of the entire home directory is using only 36K of the available space.
+This shows you that the contents of the entire home directory are using only 44K of the available space.

-Next, let’s test access to the shares by writing something to each of them.
+Next, test access to the shares by writing something to each of them.

 First, write a test file to the